 The Alma Mater Society (AMS) also offers tutoring services for first- and second-year students (their web site also contains links to lots of other math resources).
 Private tutors also advertise their (paid) services on public bulletin boards in the Mathematics building.

 There is a button on WeBWorK labeled "Email Instructor".
 If you have a technical question with WeBWorK (for example, it's not recognizing your input as correct, or the problem isn't displaying properly), use this button to get techincal support.
-If you have a mathematical question (for example, you can't figure out how to evaluate an integral), use Piazza as described above.
+If you have a mathematical question (for example, you can't figure out how to evaluate an integral), use the Piazza as described above.

 The Mathematics Department's undergraduate web pages contain a wealth of information and links to help you navigate mathematics courses.